GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 Setters are a safer alternative to other substitution techniques which do not have the context of the structured data.
-Setters may be invoked to modify the package resources using `apply-setters` function to set desired values.
+Setters may be invoked to modify the package resources using `create-setters` function to set desired values.

-We use ConfigMap to configure the `apply-setters` function.
+We use ConfigMap to configure the `create-setters` function.
 The desired setter values are provided as key-value pairs using `data` field where key is the name of the setter and value is the new desired value for the setter.